Africa

 Rise early for more early morning birding around your lodge, where you can look for species not yet seen such as the White-browed meadowlark, Bearded tachuri and Crested oropendola

 After breakfast we drive to the Clarinho River for further birding, both on foot and in kayaks.
 The flora in the Pantanal is also astonishing, with over 3,500 different species including many aquatic plants, as over 80% of the wetlands are submerged during the wet season.
-After lunch around a campfire, enjoy more birding on the savanna as we drive back to our lodge.
+After lunch enjoy more birding on the savanna, before we drive back to our lodge.

-In the evening enjoy another birding night walk and star gazing in the clear night skies of the southern hemisphere.
+In the evening enjoy another birding night walk, as well as star gazing in the clear night skies.

 Day 6